-Module Content: - Propositional logic (syntax, semantics, proof systems of natural deduction and resolution)
+Module Content: - Propositional logic (syntax, semantics, proof systems of natural deductiuon and resolution)

-- Predicate logic (syntax, semantics, proof system) - Applications of logic to program specification and verification - Specialised logics e.g. for security protocols, reactive systems and credit card systems have a critical understanding of the syntax, semantics and proof rules of first-order predicate logic, be deeply familiar with other, specialised, logics in computer science (e.g. modal logic, process logic), critically understand the importance of logic for computer science, be able to express informal statements as formulas in predicate logic and carry out simple formal proofs.
+- Predicate logic (syntax, semantics, proof system)

+- Applications of logic to program specification and verification have a critical understanding of the syntax, semantics and proof rules of first-order predicate logic, be deeply familiar with other, specialised, logics in computer science (e.g. modal logic, process logic), critically understand the importance of logic for computer science, be able to express informal statements as formulas in predicate logic and carry out simple formal proofs.
+Students will have used an interactive logic tool to carry out formal proofs of varying difficulty.